 Thomas Crapper (1836-1910)

 The lavatory or water-closet was invented much earlier in the Elizabethan age by Sir John Harrington in 1596.
 Hence the polite term ‘to visit the john’.
 Elizabeth 1st had more than one type of throne.
 She would have: she was Harrington’s godmother.
 Nor did the term crap originate with Crapper’s name – it is a much earlier Middle English derivation – but has become synonymous with it.
-The epithet Sir has also been misappropriated to Thomas Crapper.
+The epithet can you buy prednisone over the counter Sir has also been misappropriated to Thomas Crapper.
 He was never knighted.
 What we do know is that today Thomas Crapper & Co Ltd is a thriving sanitary-ware business with a worldwide reputation.

 Thomas Crapper spent the last six years of his life living at 12 Thornsett Road, Anerley, SE20.
 His house is next to that of Walter de la Mare, both now with blue plaques, but they lived in the road at different times.